numpy/numpy/doc/source/reference/c-api/array.rst

 .. c:function:: PyArray_ArrayDescr *PyDataType_SUBARRAY(PyArray_Descr *descr)

-    Information about a subarray dtype eqivalent to the Python `np.dtype.base` and `np.dtype.shape`.
+    Information about a subarray dtype equivalent to the Python `np.dtype.base` and `np.dtype.shape`.

     If this is non- ``NULL``, then this data-type descriptor is a